lilia-simeonova/google-cloud-useful-commands/README.md

 If you still see the error "Permissions denied" you might want to close and re-open your console.

 ## Deploy React App
+* Cudus to [Majit](https://medium.com/tech-tajawal/deploying-react-app-to-google-app-engine-a6ea0d5af132) for the great tutorial

 1. Run `npm run build` in your React app folder
 2. Open Google cloud console -> Storage -> Create a bucket and upload your `build` folder